The genuine dagent.exe file is a software component of Server Management Suite by Altiris.

 DAgent stands for Altiris Deployment Agent for Windows

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the dagent.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Dagent.exe is not essential for the Windows OS and causes relatively few problems.
 Dagent.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The file is not a Windows system file.
+The process can be removed using the Control Panel's Add\Remove programs applet.
 Dagent.exe is able to monitor applications.
-Therefore the technical security rating is 34% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 36% dangerous; however you should also read the user reviews.